 Time away from your gym or studio can feel like an unnecessary step back, but it’s key for reaching fitness goals.
 Rest days can help prevent muscle soreness that could hinder performance, as well as give your body time to heal itself and recover.
 By planning ahead and scheduling regular rest days into your schedule, you may even find that your training sessions become harder on subsequent days!
 Good luck and best of luck with reaching fitness!

-READ How to Stay Motivated to Exercise Regularly
+READ How to Prevent Exercise Burnout

 Eat a Healthy Meal